Emetophobia Treatment: CBT & Exposure Therapy

 What is Emetophobia?
+(Fear of Vomiting Explained)

-Emetophobia is the the fear of vomiting or throwing up.
+Emetophobia is the fear of vomiting or throwing up.
 Some people also call it the fear of barf or the fear of vomit.
 Someone with emetophobia experiences intense and persistent anxiety and fear around the possibility of vomiting or seeing others throwing up.

 Emetophobia vs Other Mental Health Disorders

-You will need to determine what your “core fears” are to determine if it is truly emetophobia.
-You can ask yourself: what I am worried will happen if I vomit?
-Or, what I am worried will happen if someone else vomits?
+You can ask yourself: what am I worried will happen if I vomit?
+Or, what am I worried will happen if someone else vomits?

-Signs and Symptoms of Emetophobia
+What Are the Signs and Symptoms of Emetophobia?

 Intense emotions like anxiety, disgust or shame.
 You may even be struggling with symptoms of depression because you feel hopeless and different.